thomgrand/geasi_grid_demo/README.md

 # GEASI Demo
-This repository contains a minimal working example of our algorithm presented in GEASI: Geodesics-based Earliest Activation Sequence
-Identification in cardiac eikonal models *TODO: Link*.
+This repository contains a minimal working example of our algorithm presented in [GEASI: Geodesic-based Earliest Activation Sites Identification in cardiac models](https://arxiv.org/abs/2102.09962).
 The main steps of the algorithm are similar, but to offer a concise and short code some simplifying assumptions were made (see Limitations).

 The method is demonstrated in [GEASI_Grid.ipynb](GEASI_Grid.ipynb), whereas [utils.py](utils.py) contains some utility functions to keep the code short.
 The presented problem is similar to the square-domain example of the paper with slightly varying results due to the deviations from the original algorithm.